Pittsburgh vs. Miami NCAA Football Odds, Plays and Insights | October 30, 2021

 Over/Under Insights

-- Pittsburgh and its opponents have combined to put up more than 62 points in four of seven games this season.
+- Pittsburgh and its opponents have gone over the current 61-point total in four of seven games this season.

-- Miami's games have gone over 62 points in two opportunities this season.
+- Miami and its opponents have combined to score more than 61 points in three of seven games this season.

-- Saturday's over/under is 15.4 points lower than the two team's combined 77.4 points per game average.
+- Saturday's total is 16.4 points lower than the two team's combined 77.4 points per game average.

-- The 49.6 combined points per game that these two squads have allowed this season are 12.4 fewer than the 62 total in this contest.
+- These two squads combine to surrender 49.6 points per game, 11.4 fewer than this contest's over/under.

 Pittsburgh Stats and Trends

-- In Pittsburgh's seven games this year, it has six wins against the spread.

-- The Panthers have been favored by 11.5 points or more three times this season and have covered the spread in two of them.
+- This season, the Panthers have two against the spread wins in three games as a favorite of 9.5 points or more.

-- Pittsburgh's games this year have eclipsed the over/under in 71.4% of its opportunities (five times in seven games with a set point total).
+- Pittsburgh's games this year have hit the over five times in seven opportunities (71.4%).

-- Pittsburgh is 4-1 against the spread and 4-1 overall this season when the team records more than 30 points.
+- Pittsburgh is 4-1 against the spread and 4-1 overall this season when the team puts up more than 30.0 points.

-- In games that Pittsburgh amasses over 390.1 yards, the team is 6-1 against the spread and 6-1 overall.
+- When Pittsburgh churns out more than 390.1 yards, the team is 6-1 against the spread and 6-1 overall.

 - The Panthers have turned the ball over six times this season, one more turnover than the Hurricanes have forced (5).